mlondschien/changeforest/changeforest-py/README.md

 Change point detection aims to identify structural breaks in the probability distribution of a time series.
-Existing methods either assume a parametric model for within-segment distributions or a based on ranks or distances, and thus fail in scenarios with reasonably large dimensionality.
+Existing methods either assume a parametric model for within-segment distributions or are based on ranks or distances, and thus fail in scenarios with reasonably large dimensionality.

 `changeforest` implements a classifier-based algorithm that consistently estimates